noahschulhof/MORSE/README.md

 To use the Gurobi Optimizer, a valid license is required.
 A guide to the available licenses can be found [here](https://support.gurobi.com/hc/en-us/articles/12684663118993-How-do-I-obtain-a-Gurobi-license).

-## MORSE code files
+## MORSE Scripts
-MORSE includes four code files in python.
-Three are top-level scripts and one has helper functions. solve.py -- solve one instance one time parallel.py -- set-up parallel runs of solve.py that are for the same instance but using different pertubation vectors agg.py -- aggregate solutions to collect summary data morse.py -- helper functions
+MORSE includes four python scripts.
+Three are top-level scripts and one has helper functions.
+- `solve.py` -- solve one instance one time
+- `parallel.py` -- set up parallel runs of solve.py that are for the same instance but using different pertubation vectors
+- `agg.py` -- aggregate solutions to collect summary data
+- `morse.py` -- helper functions

-Instructions for using solve.py, parallel.py, and agg.py can be found below.
+Instructions for using `solve.py`, `parallel.py`, and `agg.py` can be found below.

 ## Usage
 ```bash